jagotu/LosPiratos/README.md

 ```cd target```
 ```java -jar LosPiratos-2018.1-jar-with-dependencies.jar```

+### JavaFX

-The project uses JavaFX which is a standard part of Java 8.
-Some Ubuntu users may have Java 8 without JavaFX; to fix, install it with ``sudo apt-get install openjfx``.
+The project uses JavaFX library.

+JavaFX is standard part of Oracle Java 8 and the project can be run seamless on it.
+For Linux with openjdk 8, it needs to be installed, e.g with ``sudo apt-get install openjfx``.

+After this application was created, JavaFX support has been removed and later Java version don't include the library.
+For use with Java 11 or later, please follow JavaFX's official guide: https://openjfx.io/openjfx-docs/#introduction.

 ## Gameplay